KetherineWang/startup/notes.md

     - In other words, inline elements do not disrupt the flow of a block element's content.
     - For example, the block element `div` could have an inline element `b` in order to bring attention to a portion of its sub-text.
     - Likewise, a `p` element could have a `span` to mark the paragraph's sub-text as a person's name.

+# Startup HTML
+- An HTML file is needed for each of the main components of the application.
+- The default component of the application must be represented in a file named `index.html` since that is the file a browser will load by default.
+- A placeholder is needed for all the technologies that will eventually be needed to represent the application.
+    - Application data: A rendering of application data that will eventually populate.
+    - For Simon, this is the simple SVG graphic buttons, the user name, and a random inspirational quote.
+    - Authentication: An input for the user to create an account and login.
+    - The user's name should be displayed after they log in.
+    - Database data: A rendering of application data that is stored in the database.
+    - For Simon, this is the highest score of all players.
+    - WebSocket data: A rendering of data that is received from the server.
+    - This may be real-time data sent from other users (e.g. chat or scoring data), or real-time data that the service is generating (e.g. stock prices or latest high scores).
+    - For Simon, this updates every time another user creates or ends a game.
+- Once the application is developed to where it is wanted, it needs to be released to the production environment.
+- `./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s startup`
+- Doing this will make this deliverable of the startup available from `https://startup.yourdomainname`.

+# Simon HTML
+- index.html
+    - `<meta charset="UTF-8" />`
+        - A metadata element in HTML is used to provide information about the HTML document, which is not displayed directly on the web page itself.
+This information is primarily intended for web browsers, search engines, and other automated systems that process the web page.
+Metadata elements are placed within the `<head>` section of an HTML document.
+        - `UTF-8`: This is a character encoding that encompasses almost all characters and symbols in use around the world.
+By specifying UTF-8, you ensure that the browser correctly interprets the text in your HTML document.
+This is especially important for displaying non-ASCII characters like those found in many languages other than English.
+Without this specification, browsers might default to a different encoding, potentially misinterpreting special characters in your document.
+    - `<link rel="icon" href="favicon.ico" />`
+        - `<link>` Tag: This tag defines the relationship between the current document and an external resource.
+It is placed within the `<head>` section of an HTML document.
+        - `rel="icon"`: The `rel` (relationship) attribute specifies the type of relationship that the document has with the linked resource.
+In this case, `icon` indicates that the linked resource is an icon representing the document.
+        - `href="favicon.ico"`: The href attribute specifies the path to the icon file.
+In this example, it points to a file named favicon.ico.
+This file should be located in the same directory as the HTML file or the path should be adjusted to point to the correct location where the icon file is stored.
+    - `<hr />`
+        - The `<hr />` tag in HTML is used to create a horizontal rule or line across the webpage.
+It serves as a thematic break in an HTML page, often to divide content or to denote a shift in topic within a page.
+It is self-closing.
+    - `<br />`
+        - The `<br />` tag in HTML is used to insert a line break in the text.
+It stands for "break" and is typically employed to create a new line in the content, without starting a new paragraph.
+It is self-closing.
+- play.html
+    - The `class` attribute
+        - CSS Styling: The primary reason for using the class attribute is to define a specific scope for CSS styling.
+By assigning a class to an HTML element, you can target that element in your CSS stylesheet to apply specific styles.
+For example, any CSS rules defined for the class `player-name` will apply to all elements with that class.
+        - JavaScript Interaction: Classes can also be used as selectors in JavaScript to manipulate elements.
+For instance, you can easily select all elements with the class player-name and apply JavaScript functions to them.
+    - When to use `<div>`?
+        - Grouping Elements: `<div>` is commonly used to group together elements for styling purposes.
+By placing a set of elements inside a `<div>`, you can apply CSS styles to them collectively, rather than individually.
+        - Layout Purposes: `<div>` elements are often used as containers to create different sections or areas within a web page, such as headers, footers, navigation bars, or content sections.
+        - Applying CSS Classes or IDs: When you want to apply specific CSS classes or IDs to a part of your webpage for styling or scripting purposes, wrapping these elements in a `<div>` can be an efficient way to do this.
+        - JavaScript Targeting: If you need a container to target with JavaScript—for instance, to dynamically load content or handle user interactions—a `<div>` can serve as a useful hook.
+    - `<svg aria-hidden="true" viewBox="0 0 100 100" height="100" width="100">`
+        - `aria-hidden="true"`
+            - Accessibility: The attribute tells assistive technologies to skip the SVG element.
+This is useful when the SVG is purely decorative and does not contribute to the understanding of the page's content, or when an alternative representation of the SVG content is provided elsewhere on the page.
+            - Screen Readers: Screen readers and other assistive technologies will not read or describe the content of the SVG element.
+This helps prevent redundant or irrelevant information from being announced to users who rely on these technologies.
+        - `<path d="M 95,5 95,95 5,95 Q 5,5 95,5" fill="green" />`
+            - `d="M 95,5 95,95 5,95 Q 5,5 95,5"`
+                - `M 95,5`: The `M` command stands for "moveto".
+It moves the pen to a new location without drawing anything.
+Here, it moves to the point (95,5).
+                - `95,95 5,95`: After moving to (95,5), the pen draws a line to (95,95), then another line to (5,95).
+This is implied by the lack of a command letter before the coordinates, meaning it continues the last command, which in this case is drawing a line.
+                - `Q 5,5 95,5`: The Q command stands for a quadratic Bézier curve.
+This curve requires two points: the control point and the endpoint.
+The control point (5,5) determines the curvature, and the endpoint (95,5) is where the curve finishes.
+- deployFiles.sh
+    - Shebang (`#!/bin/bash`)
+        - This line indicates that the script should be executed using Bash, a common Unix shell.
+    - Option Parsing (`getopts`)
+        - The `getopts` command is used to parse command-line options.
+In this script, it looks for three options: `-k`, `-h`, and `-s`.
+            - `-k` is for specifying a PEM key file, which is likely used for SSH authentication.
+            - `-h` is for specifying the hostname of the remote server.
+            - `-s` is for specifying the service name.
+    - Variables (`key`, `hostname`, `service`)
+        - These variables are assigned the values provided from the command line options.
+    - Input Validation
+        - The script checks if any of the variables key, hostname, or service are empty.
+If any are, it prints an error message and exits.
+    - Deployment Notification
+        - If all required parameters are provided, the script prints a message indicating that it's deploying files for the specified service to the specified hostname using the provided key.
+    - Step 1: Clearing Previous Distribution
+        - The script logs into the remote server (`ubuntu@$hostname`) using SSH with the specified key.
+        - Once logged in, it removes the existing `public` directory within the specified service's directory and then creates a new `public` directory.
+            - `rm -rf services/${service}/public`: Removes the existing public directory.
+            - `mkdir -p services/${service}/public`: Creates a new public directory, along with any necessary parent directories.
+    - Step 2: Copying Distribution Package
+        - The script then uses scp (secure copy) to copy the distribution package to the target server.
+            - `scp -r -i "$key" * ubuntu@$hostname:services/$service/public`: This copies all files (`*`) from the current directory on the local machine to the `public` directory of the service on the remote server.